 The output is conveniently separated by equation, which includes a further separation of between-group and within-group effects.
 Further, indirect effects, including Monte Carlo confidence intervals around these effects, are automatically provided.
 The index of moderated mediation (Hayes, 2015) is also provided for models involving level-2 moderators of the indirect effect(s).

-Users interested in detailed explanations of the models fit using MLmed, as well as example analyses, may find Chapters 5-6 of my Thesis helpful.
+Users interested in detailed explanations of the models fit using MLmed, as well as example analyses, may find Chapters 5-6 of my Thesis helpful (full citation below).
 Note that the User Guide provided within the MLmed download and the link above is more current and thorough than the documentation provided in the appendix of my thesis.

-The macro was presented at the 2017 APS conference.
-For now, the corresponding macro citation is:
+The macro was also presented at the 2017 APS conference:

 Rockwood, N. J. & Hayes, A. F. (2017, May).
 MLmed: An SPSS macro for multilevel mediation and conditional process analysis.
 Poster presented at the annual meeting of the Association of Psychological Science (APS), Boston, MA.
 [PDF]